Children's Hospital is part of the UPMC family.

-Helping families understand the diagnosis they have just received is an important part of Deanna Steele’s job as a genetic counselor at the Center for Rare Disease Therapy at Children Hospital of Pittsburgh of UPMC.
+Helping families understand the diagnosis they have just received is an important part of Deanna Steele’s job as a genetic counselor at the Center for Rare Disease Therapy at UPMC Children's Hospital of Pittsburgh.
 “Families are just so grateful to have someone explain the genetics of the disease to them,” she says.

 Deanna graduated from the University of Pittsburgh in 1986 with a master’s degree in human genetics and a specialization in genetic counseling.
 She is a licensed genetic counselor and is certified by the American Board of Medical Genetics in Genetic Counseling.
-Prior to joining the CDRT in June 2017, she worked for many years as a genetic counselor at Magee-Women’s Hospital of UPMC.
+Prior to joining the CDRT in June 2017, she worked for many years as a genetic counselor at UPMC Magee-Women’s Hospital.

 Deanna may be the first person a family reaches when they contact the Center.
 The family may live elsewhere in the United States or on the other side of the world.
 They may have already received a diagnosis for their child, or they may not.
 What they all have in common is a very sick child and a need for answers.

 “When I speak with a family, my first questions are: What are they looking for?
 And how can we help them?”
 Deanna explains.